Marco Martin

-Marco Martin (born 25 December 1987) is an Italian footballer who plays as a defender for Montebelluna in Serie D.
+Marco Martin (born 25 December 1987) is an Italian footballer who plays as a defender for San Pietro in Promozione.

 Career

 Martin was acquired by Pescara on loan from Südtirol on 27 December 2011 to strengthen the team's defensive core.
 He was half of the duo brought in by Zdeněk Zeman during the winter transfer window, along with midfielder Matti Lund Nielsen.

 On 30 June 2015 Martin was signed by Pavia.

 On 14 January 2019, he joined Vicenza Virtus.